tvillacruz/tonyvillacruzcom/content/credits/index.md

 {{< /rawhtml >}}

-The theme was developed by [Roberto Jordaney](https://rjordaney.is/).
-Roberto's website is built on an unmodified version of the same Hugo Refresh theme.
+The (unmodified) theme was developed by [Roberto Jordaney](https://rjordaney.is/).
+Roberto's website is built Hugo Refresh theme.